PencilCode/reference/documents/turtle/await.html.md

 <pre class="jumbo">
 await <span data-dfnup="a function to run">function()</span> defer(<span data-dfn="return value">x</span>)
 </pre>

 * The function can be anything that returns a value.
 The most commonly used values include inputs (`read`, `readnum`, `keydown`, etc.) and `done`.

+`await read defer()` is an easy way to wait for an input from the user.

 ## `await done defer()`